ejmacdonald/liri-node-app/README.md

 node liri.js do-what-is-says <file name, no quotes>

 Here's some fun enhancements I made:
-If the song returned by Spotify has a preview, then I give you the option to play the preview in your browser.
-If tehre is no preview returned, I let you chose to see all of the other records returned by spotify.
+1. If the song returned by Spotify has a preview, then I give you the option to play the preview in your browser.
+2. If there is no preview returned, I let you chose to see all of the other records returned by spotify.
+3. If you don't type in a file name when calling "do-what-it-says", it will prompt the user for the file name.